Suhanjuneja/Suhan/README.md

 **Scalability:** Facilitates the scaling of applications by adding or removing servers from the pool as needed, either manually or automatically.

 **Failover and Redundancy:** Provides failover capabilities by redirecting traffic from failed or overloaded servers to operational ones, enhancing system reliability and uptime.

+27.**ASIC'S(Application-specific integrated circuit)**

+It is an integrated circuit (IC) chip customized for a particular use, rather than intended for general-purpose use, such as a chip designed to run in a digital voice recorder or a high-efficiency video coder.

+28**eth0(Ethernet adapter)**

+**(physical NIC)** use to in and out the data packages

+**DPDK(data plane development kit)**- it is an open source software project managed by the Linux Foundation.
+It provides a set of data plane libraries and network interface controller polling-mode drivers for offloading TCP packet processing from the operating system kernel to processes running in user space.
+DPDK facilitates the quicker expansion of high-speed data packet networking applications.

+**SR-IOV(single root)**-In virtualization, single root input/output virtualization (SR-IOV) is a specification that allows the isolation of PCI Express resources for manageability and performance reasons.SR-IOV allows a device, such as a network adapter, to separate access to its resources among various PCIe hardware functions.

+**CNDP**-Cloud Native Data Plane (CNDP) is a collection of user space libraries to accelerate packet processing for cloud applications using AF_XDP sockets as the primary I/O..

+**PTP**-The Precision Time Protocol (PTP) is a protocol used to synchronize clocks throughout a computer network.
+On a local area network, it achieves clock accuracy in the sub-microsecond range, making it suitable for measurement and control systems.

+29.**Switch**

+connects device in network to each other, enabling them to each other, enabling them to talk by exchanging data packets.